bdu-birhanu/HHD-Ethiopic/README.md

 ### Acknowledgments
 We would like to express our gratitude to the Ethiopian National Archive and Library Agency (ENALA) for providing access to the historical handwritten documents used in creating the HHD-Ethiopic dataset.
-We are also grateful to ICT4D, Bahir Dar Institute of Technology, and ChaLearn for their generous funding.
+We are also grateful to ICT4D research center, Bahir Dar Institute of Technology, and ChaLearn for their generous funding.
 Furthermore, we would like acknowledge the support and contributions of the annotators who, making this dataset possible.

 ### License